How To: Test Soil pH

 Make sure you have the best possible environment for your plantings by checking your soil's pH.
 Here's how.

 Soil matters.
 To the plants you wish to grow in your garden, nothing is as important as what’s in or missing from the soil on your property.
 After all, the soil composition makes or breaks your plants’ chances of thriving.
 While there are many details to learn about your soil’s makeup, the pH level is the best place to start, because some plants prefer soil that is acid (for example, azaleas) or alkaline (carnations) or neutral (grass).
 To plan and maintain a healthy garden, therefore, you’ve got to know where you stand pH-wise.
 Fortunately for backyard gardeners, you don’t need a chemistry degree to test soil pH.
 In fact, it’s simple.

 Here’s perhaps the easiest of all ways to test soil pH: Head to the nearest home center or nursery, and pick up a testing kit.
+(Alternatively, buy one from an online retailer like Amazon).
 When used correctly, such kits are fairly reliable.
 Not every kit involves the same order of operations, but generally the process begins with digging a small hole, two to four inches deep.